DIY Velvet Pumpkins Tutorial

 When removing the stem make sure to try cut as close to the base as possible for a clean look.
-Also be sure to hold the stem so it doesn’t fall into the hallow pumpkin and get stuck.
+Also, be sure to hold the stem so it doesn’t fall into the hollow pumpkin and get stuck.
 True story guys! 🙂

 Unless you decide to buy dried pumpkin stems make sure to save the paper mache stem.
 We are going to use it!

 Next, you will cut out a large square of the velvet stretch fabric to cover the pumpkin.
 The amount of fabric you will need will vary based on your pumpkin’s size.
 Before cutting place the pumpkin onto your fabric and check to make sure you are being generous enough to cover the pumpkin.
 Hint: go for more not less.

 Once you have cut out your square of fabric, lay it out and place the pumpkin back into the center.

 Starting with one corner of the fabric and begin stuffing the velvet into the paper mache pumpkin.